kdp-lab/Leo-LLPs-Code/README.md

    If -b is not included, the default is false

-   If -o is not specified, the default output directory is None
+   If -o is not specified, the default output directory is '/local/d1/mu+mu/digi' for digi, '/local/d1/mu+mu-/digi_bib' for digi with bib, '/local/d1/mu+mu-/reco' for reco, and '/local/d1/mu+mu-/reco_bib' for reco with bib.

    If -j is not specified, the default is 1 cores